 You don’t need to spend a lot of time in Soho to realise that there’s a lot of style in this very happening part of London.
-If you want to be able to predict the direction that fashion is going in, just prop yourself up at a terrace cafe in Soho, watch and take notes.
+If you want to be able to predict the direction that fashion is going, just prop yourself up at a terrace cafe in Soho, watch and take notes.
 It’s a hive of creatives and cool kids.

-Soho is more of less bordered by Regent Street to the west, Oxford Street to the north, Charing Cross Road to the East and China town to the south (give or take a few blocks here and there).
+Soho is more or less bordered by Regent Street to the west, Oxford Street to the north, Charing Cross Road to the East and China town to the south (give or take a few blocks here and there).
 Regent Street is famous for its shopping, and on Regent Street you will find every high street brand you’d want to shop, as well as some rather spectacular luxury design houses.
 But wander a little into the labyrinth of streets and lane ways in Soho and you’ll find some incredibly unique one-off stores and designs that will have you saying, “What?
 This old thing?
 It’s just a little piece that I found in this darling store I stumbled across in Soho…”

 I couldn’t write about shopping in Soho without mentioning a few of my High Street favourites on Regent Street.
 Regent Street does have everything from Burberry to Ralph Lauren to H&M to Zara.
-But my pick of the bunch would have to be (in order as you walk down from Oxford Circus to Piccadilly):
+But my pick of the high Street bunch would have to be (in order as you walk down from Oxford Circus to Piccadilly):

 - And Other Stories: part of the same stable as H&M, And Other Stories has designs for every day that are just that little bit different and quirky.
 My all time favourite massive seventies style brown faux fur coat came from this store.